euclidprobe/euclidprobe.github.io/index.md

  <img src="images\Img_Probe.jpg" alt="Euclid Probe"><img src="images\Img_Probe2.jpg" alt="Euclid Probe 2">

 The highly accurate, magnetically coupled Z-Probe that is not affected by bed temp, bed material, magnetism or surface treatment.
 Capable of operating up to 80C natively.

-Higher temp versions are a custom order options at this time: 100C and <120C versions.

 Magnetic build plates with textured PEI, smooth glass, Buildtak, GeckoTek, Euclid can sense them all.
 Swap out build surfaces without fear of changing Z-Probe offsets!